holoviz/panel/doc/how_to/interact/interact_basics.md

-# ``Interact`` with Functions
+# Generate Widgets for Function Arguments

-This guide addresses how to customize the layout of the widgets and display from the output of Panel `interact`.
+This guide addresses how to autogenerate widgets for function arguments with Panel `interact`.

 First, let's declare a simple function that just returns the arguments: